 Preferred Schedule: The initial schedule produced by a Scheduling Coordinator that represents its preferred mix of generation to meet demand.
 The schedule includes the quantity of output (generators) and consumption (loads), details of any adjustment bids, and the location of each generator and load.
 The schedule also specifies the quantities and location of trades between the Scheduling Coordinator and all other Scheduling Coordinators and is balanced with respect to generation, transmission losses, load, and trades.

 Pre-Harvest Interval: The time between the last pesticide application and harvest of the treated crops.

-Precipitate: A substance separated from a solution or suspension by chemical or physical change.
+Precipitate: A substance separated from a solution or suspension by the chemical or physical change.

 Precipitation: Removal of hazardous solids from liquid waste to permit safe disposal; removal of particles from airborne emissions as in rain (e.g. acid precipitation).

 Precipitator: Pollution control device that collects particles from an air stream.

 Precursor: In photochemistry, a compound antecedent to a pollutant.
 For example, volatile organic compounds (VOCs) and nitric oxides of nitrogen react in sunlight to form ozone or other photochemical oxidants.
 As such, VOCs and oxides of nitrogen are precursors.

 Preliminary Assessment: The process of collecting and reviewing available information about a known or suspected waste site or release.